lisa-lumos/Airflow/02-the-forex-data-pipeline.md

 All 3 of the containers will share the same network, so they can communicate with each other.

+In the "docker-compose.yml" file, it specifies the postgres "dockerfile" location and container name, and the airflow "dockerfile" location and container name, etc. It also specifies the port-to-port and folder-to-folder bindings.

 ## Docker performances